 Huaraches are really pretty simple: some sort of sole, and something to hold that sole onto the bottom of your foot.

 Regarding soles, I’ve seen cardboard, carpet, leather, rubber, even your basic beach flip-flop bottom.
-A cool, high-tech variation, if you can find it, is Vibram Cherry material.
-It’s quite flexible but it also gives you great protection.
+A cool, high-tech variation, if you can find it, is Vibram Cherry material or our own FeelTrue Rubber.
+Both are quite flexible but also give you great protection.

 Another barefoot-ish option — not exactly a running sandal, but important to mention — is called Vibram Five Finger shoes (yes, the same Vibram from the soles I mentioned earlier).
 These are like gloves for your feet, with little sections for each toe.